FlamingTempura/proto-launcher/README.md

 To use a keyboard combo to open the launcher, configure your desktop environment to run `proto-launcher` when you press a key shortcut.

-## Color scheme
+## Color scheme and fonts

-Custom colors can be added to the start of `~/.config/launcher.conf`. e.g.:
+Custom colors and fonts can be added to the start of `~/.config/launcher.conf`.
+E.g.:

 ```
 [Style]